Shiritai/xc-tauri-rasp/README.md

   -a <RASP_ARCH>
           to set architecture of raspberry pi
           default value: arm64
+  -t <TARGET_PATH>
+          to set path of compilation target path default value is .
   -c      clean up all compilation targets before cross compile
           default not to clean up
   -h      show the help message